E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Methodology

 \subsection{The Architecture}

 Figure \ref{fig:framework} provides an overview of the proposed architecture.
 Given the input 3D image $I_{in} \in \mathbb{R}^{D \times H \times W}$, the CNN backbone extracts feature maps at multiple scales, represented by ${\mathbf{x}}^{0}=\left(\mathbf{x}^{0,1}, \mathbf{x}^{0,2}, \ldots, \mathbf{x}^{0,L} \right)$, where $L$ is the total number of feature scales.
 The feature at level ${i}$, $\mathbf{x}^{0, i}$ is a tensor with dimensions $d_{i} \times h_{i} \times w_{i} \times c_{i}$, where $d_{i}, h_{i}, w_{i}$ and $c_{i}$ represent the depth, height, width, and number of channels of the feature maps at level $i$, respectively.
-It's worth mentioning that the spatial resolution of the feature maps decreases as the level increases, while the number of channels increases to a maximum of $320$. {The backbone generates a total of $L = 6$ multi-scale feature levels, each with a specified number of channels: [c1, c2, c3, c4, c5, c6] = [48, 96, 192, 320, 320, 320].
-At each level of feature generation, there are two convolution layers with a kernel size of (1, 3, 3), followed by instance normalization and the application of leaky ReLU activation.
-The down-sampling ratios for each level are as follows: ((1, 2, 2), (2, 2, 2), (2, 2, 2), (2, 2, 2), (2, 2, 2), (2, 2, 2), (2, 2, 2)).}
+It is worth mentioning that the spatial resolution of the feature maps decreases as the level increases, while the number of channels increases up to a maximum of $320$.
+To fully exploit the hierarchical features extracted by the CNN backbone, these features are aggregated across multiple stages, as depicted in Figure \ref{fig:framework} (Dynamic Sparse Feature Fusion section).
+At stage $j$ ($0<j \leq L-1$), the features at level $i$ are obtained by fusing the adjacent features from the previous stage along three directions:

-To fully exploit the hierarchical features extracted by the CNN backbone, they are aggregated through multiple stages, as depicted in Figure 3 (green part).
-At stage $j$ ($0<j \leq L-1$) of this process, the features at level $i$ in the current stage are the result of fusing the adjacent features from the previous stage along three directions: 1. “\textit{Downward flow}” (in yellow): The high-resolution feature $\mathbf{x}^{j-1,i-1}$, which provides richer visual details, is passed downward; 2. “\textit{Upward flow}” (in blue): The low-resolution feature $\mathbf{x}^{j-1,i+1}$, which captures more global context, is passed upward; 3. “\textit{Forward flow}” (in red): The features $x^{j-1,i}$, which maintain their spatial resolution, are passed forward for further information integration.
-The fused cross-scale feature map at the $i$-th level of the $j$-th stage can be formulated as:
+1. “\underline{\textit{Downward flow}}” (in yellow): The high-resolution feature $\mathbf{x}^{j-1,i-1}$, which provides richer visual details, is passed downward; 2. “\underline{\textit{Upward flow}}” (in blue): The low-resolution feature $\mathbf{x}^{j-1,i+1}$, which captures more global context, is passed upward; 3. “\underline{\textit{Forward flow}}” (in red): The features $x^{j-1,i}$, which maintain their spatial resolution, are passed forward for further information integration.
+The fused cross-scale feature maps at the $i$-th level of the $j$-th stage can be formulated as: